ccdcoe/CDMCS/Arkime/package_setup/README.md

 WantedBy=multi-user.target
 ```

+If you added new fields in WISE, you might wonder how you can see them, especially in the Sessions view.
+Try searching for that field, autocomplete should show it does exist.
+Also clicking on the Owl icon and navigating to the Field index should have everything.
+You can of course add new columns with those values.

+* When you want to create a dedicated section in the Sessions view, check out the [Making custom fields visible in sessions view](https://github.com/ccdcoe/CDMCS/tree/master/Arkime/package_setup#making-custom-fields-visible-in-sessions-view) section.

 ## Set up Cont3xt

 [Cont3xt](https://arkime.com/cont3xt) is another nodejs service in the Arkime family.
 It condenses indicator lookups into a single interface: instead of juggling browser tabs for VirusTotal, Shodan, passive DNS and the like, you query an indicator (domain, IP, hash, email, …) once and Cont3xt fans the query out to all configured integrations, then presents the results on a single screen.